denten-books/plain-text/support/sup-blog.md

 that kill on our behalf also stems from our capacity to access them, read, understand, modify, and publish criticism.

-The humanities are digital, whether we like it or not.
-Despite the

-Readers everywhere are engaged in a *political* struggle to control and deploy codified resources.
+> Readers everywhere are engaged in a *political* struggle to control and deploy codified resources.
 The heart and the sky are sites on which the tactics of inscription are increasingly contested.
 The right to access the internals of a device is intrinsically related to the right to interpret it.
 An engaged and